ibm-cloud-docs/openshift/openshift_encrypt.md

     After the KMS provider is enabled in the cluster, data in `etcd` and new secrets that are created in the cluster are automatically encrypted by using your root key.
     {: note}

-6. To encrypt existing secrets with the root key, rewrite the secrets.
+6. If your cluster runs a version earlier than `4.4.16_1513_openshift`: To encrypt existing secrets with the root key, rewrite the secrets.
     1. [Log in to your account.
 If applicable, target the appropriate resource group.
 Set the context for your cluster.](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure)
     2. With `cluster-admin` access, rewrite the secrets.
         ```